kmamal/node-sdl/README.md

 ### Mouse cursors

-Values of this enum are used to represent the types of cursors available on most systems.
+String values used to represent the types of cursors available on most systems.

 | Value | Corresponding `SDL_SystemCursor` | Description |
 | --- | --- | --- |